Best Practices for Low Volume Mixing in Reactors

-Our GL series reactors feature GlasLock, an interchangeable glass-lined agitator blade system (for more information about GlasLock read this post).
+Our GL series reactors feature GlasLock, an interchangeable glass-lined agitator blade system.
 The following table shows the standard minimum agitated volume (light blue) and possible minimum agitated volume (blue) that can be achieved when the agitator is moved to the lowest point of the vessel.
 This data is for GlasLock blades installed at a 45-degree angle:

 It is critical to never run the agitator at blade level; it must always be run in mixing volumes to ensure safe mixing.
 When the agitator is run with the fluid in the vessel below the blade level, fluid flow causes the shaft to “skate”, resulting in excessive stresses and runout in the seal area and upper end of the agitator.
 This can cause premature seal failure and even glass damage on the agitator itself.

 So now you know the guidelines for running an agitator based on the liquid level in the vessel.
 But what are the best practices for running an agitator when the vessel is being filled or emptied?

 An agitator should never be run at full speed while a vessel is empty or during slow draining of the vessel, especially if the liquid will be at the blade level for any appreciable time.
 However, when extra care is taken, an agitator can run at full speed during the emptying of the vessel.
 The caveats are:

 - it must be done quickly.

 - the liquid level should not be held at the blade level for any appreciable length of time.

 - the viscosity is not increasing.